wdwzyyg/ptyrad/WISHLIST.md

 ### Output

-- Maybe restructure the output filename setting to allow some list concat just like Velox prefix style?
 - Write modeled CBED as an output for py4DGUI examination
 - Finish the weighted sum of `omode_occu` in `save_results` when `omode_occu != 'uniform’`